 In most communities, 80–90%+ of participants stay passive — and that’s normal.
 This is designed so you can:

 People don’t become active “because the project asks them to.”
 They become active because they care — they have skin in the game, visibility into what’s happening, and a clear path to influence.
-Once people see that their input can actually shape outcomes, a predictable minority naturally leans in.

-And importantly: passive ≠ uninterested.
 Most people simply observe until they feel confident — and that’s normal.
-A small, steady minority is enough to generate strong signal.

 You also choose your own level of involvement: whether you join community calls, whether you want to receive Council‑12 invitations, whether you accept them, and whether you vote — it’s an opportunity, not an obligation.